 We aspire to build the Ricoh Group into a truly global organization—One Global Company—with a framework built upon a common foundation, The RICOH Way.
 In line with these groupwide guiding principles, we also aim to create a workplace where each and every employee can demonstrate the fullest extent of his or her capabilities and work proactively and enthusiastically at assigned tasks.
 To these ends, we regularly implement employee surveys to gain a better understanding of what our employees think and have to say and to promote more desirable reforms from the perspective of the RICOH Way.
 In fiscal 2014, we conducted a global employee survey at 69 companies within the Ricoh Group, including 20 companies in Japan and 49 companies overseas, and garnered responses from about 90% of the nearly 85,000 people surveyed.
 The survey results, which were announced via our intranet and in-house publication, are being used to develop and implement action plans for improvement at various levels (e.g., at groupwide, company, and business unit levels).
 The survey revealed that only a small percentage of employees surveyed, whether in or outside Japan, feel that their excellent job performance is duly recognized.
 To address this newly identified issue, a dedicated team was launched to discuss measures to be taken worldwide.
 As a result, a new program will be launched to create and nurture a culture of mutual recognition.

 Ricoh Employee Council meetings are manifestations of our belief that employees are collaborators in the growth of our business.
-The Council’s central meetings serve as a forum for communication between senior executives and other employees, with top management sharing information concerning the current state of the company and their management policies with representatives from 13 offices.
+The Council’s central meetings serve as a forum for communication between senior executives and employees, with top management sharing information concerning the current state of the company and their management policies with representatives from all offices.

 The information is subsequently conveyed to all employees through workplace meetings as well as through the Council’s newsletters.
 In addition, issues requiring top management consultation, such as pay raises, bonus payments and the Company’s annual plans, are discussed in special committees by members of the central meeting, and the results are passed along to top management.